liteacz/cron/README.md

 the file can be found in `/etc/logrotate.conf`.

-Feel free to override using your custom version.
+Feel free to override it using your custom version.

 ## Crontab path